 Animal food is for sale on arrival and it really is worth getting some for these special encounters.

-There’s also a Sea Lion Show: it’s always great fun for the audience and the Sea Lions!
-There’s also Reptile World; Creepy Crawlies; Seaquarium and a Twilight Cave to enjoy before moving off to see one of the largest pods of hippo in Europe.
+There's also a Sea Lion Show: it's always great fun for the audience and the Sea Lions!
+There's also Reptile World; Creepy Crawlies; Seaquarium and a Twilight Cave to enjoy.

 Now time to let off steam in the amusement area that is packed with all kinds of family friendly rides and attractions, including Cubs Kingdom which is especially designed for the tots.
 (All charged extra).

 Not far away is the African Village that comes complete with thatched village huts and lots of sheep and goats to pet and feed.
-You’ll also find Meerkat Mayhem and “Walking with Lemurs” which can be found in a lovely woodland setting that is home to some gorgeous lemurs, woodcarvings and log seating.
+You'll also find Meerkat Mayhem here!

-Sweet Shop: ice-creams, pick and mix, rock and drinks; Port Livingstone Pizza take away; Car Park Grill take away; Explorers Family Cafe for sit down meals; Oasis Bar for drinks and baguettes; Botswana Burger Bar for sit down fast food; Hot and Spicy take away.
+Explorers Family Restaurant for sit down meals; Oasis Bar for drinks and baguettes; Botswana Burger Bar for sit down fast food; Hot and Spicy take away.
+Sweet Shop: ice creams, pick and mix, rock and drinks; Port Livingstone Pizza take away; Car Park Grill take away.